Looking for a Shopify checklist before you launch your store?

 2. Get a Custom Domain

-A big mistake new stores make is using the standard ‘.myshopify.com’ URL.
+Next up on you Shopify checklist is to get a custom domain.
+Seriously, a big mistake new stores make is using the standard ‘.myshopify.com’ URL.

-But having a custom domain makes your brand instantly more recognizable and professional-looking.
+Having a custom domain makes your brand instantly more recognizable and professional-looking.

 Search for a domain that an exact match for your business.
 If your business name domain is taken, you’ll have to get creative and develop an available variation.